UTK Environmental Health & Safety Procedure FS-030

 - Disseminate this document during early October each year.

 - Interpret policies base on regulatory perspectives or recognized safety management.

 Department heads shall:

-- Disseminate this policy as necessary.
+- Disseminate this document, as necessary.

-- Implement this policy
+- Implement this document

 The following requirements are based on standards from the National Fire Protection Association, the International Fire Code

 - The use of extension cords should be limited to the extent possible.